drichard/todo-backbone-sample/README.md

 The specs are written in CoffeeScript simply out of curiosity.
 The spec runner will ignore all .coffee files and only execute the compiled .js files.

+##What's missing
+* There is no configuration file for the [RequrieJS optimizer](http://requirejs.org/docs/optimization.html) yet.
+This means all your script files are served individually.
+You do not want that in production.
+* You cannot run the test suite in a headless mode (yet).

 ##License
-Do What The Fuck You Want To Public License (WTFPL)
+Do What The Fuck You Want To Public License ([WTFPL](http://sam.zoy.org/wtfpl/))